Scaling Enhancement in Distributed Quantum Sensing via Bidirectional Causal Routing: Introduction

 Quantum sensing has demonstrated capabilities of achieving higher sensitivity and precision beyond the classical counterparts \cite{RevModPhys.89.035002}, and has been applied to various scenarios ranging from gravitational wave detection \cite{LIGO_2011,PhysRevLett.123.231107,Abe_2021}, navigation technologies \cite{RevModPhys.87.637,Bongs_2019,s21165568}, biochemical applications \cite{doi:10.1021/acs.accounts.5b00484,Aslam_2023}, and materials science \cite{Casola_2018,Ho02012021}.
 Yet most demonstrations target a single parameter at a single location.
 By contrast, networking spatially distributed sensors is increasingly recognized as critical for the practical, real-world deployment of quantum sensing technologies.

-Generally, a sensing network involves $N$ independent parameters which are encoded at $N$ spatially separated sensors, and a global parameter, typically the average of these local parameters, is finally estimated \cite{Rubio_2020,Zhang_2021}.
-In classical distributed sensing scenarios, each sensor employs a localized probe and operates independently, so the precision in estimating the global is proportional to $1/\sqrt{N}$, the standard-quantum limit (SQL) \cite{Rubio_2020,Zhang_2021}.

-Recently, theoretical works \cite{PhysRevLett.120.080501,PhysRevA.97.032329,PhysRevA.97.042337,PhysRevLett.121.043604,Gessner_2020} have demonstrated that distributed quantum sensing (DQS), where multiple sensors share entangled probes, can improve the sensing performance and even achieve the Heisenberg limit (HL) $1/N$ in estimating the global parameter.
-Experimentally, realizations of quantum-enhanced distributed sensing have so far relied on non-classical states of light.
-For instance, Greenberger–Horne–Zeilinger (GHZ) polarization-entangled photon states have been employed for distributed phase sensing in discrete-variable (DV) platforms \cite{Liu_2021,PhysRevX.11.031009,Kim_2024,Liu:24}, whereas continuous-variable (CV) multipartite entanglement generated from squeezed light has enabled distributed sensing of phase-space displacements \cite{Guo_2020}, radio-frequency signals \cite{PhysRevLett.124.150502}, and forces \cite{XiaYi_2023}.
-While these works demonstrate precision beyond the SQL $1/\sqrt{N}$, and even achieve the HL $1/N$, current implementations involve no more than 6 nodes in DV systems and 4 nodes in CV systems, primarily due to challenges in generating large-scale entanglement \cite{Flamini_2019,PhysRevLett.121.250505,Jia_2025} and the fragility of non-classical probes \cite{Escher_2011,Demkowicz_2012}, thereby constraining practical deployment.
-Moreover, whether enhancement scalings beyond $1/N$ can be achieved in DQS remains an open question, even though such scalings have already been observed in certain single-parameter quantum metrological scenarios \cite{PhysRevLett.98.090401,PhysRevLett.100.220501,Napolitano_2011,PhysRevLett.124.190503,Yin_2023}.
+A distributed sensing network generally consists of $M$ spatially separated sensors, each encoding an independent local parameter, while the quantity of interest is often a global function of these parameters, such as their average \cite{Rubio_2020,Zhang_2021}.
+When the sensors operate independently with localized probes, the precision for estimating such a global parameter typically follows the standard-quantum-limit scaling of $1/\sqrt{M}$ with the number of sensing nodes \cite{Rubio_2020,Zhang_2021}.
+Distributed quantum sensing (DQS) can improve upon this independent-sensor benchmark by distributing multipartite entanglement across the network \cite{PhysRevLett.120.080501,PhysRevA.97.032329,PhysRevA.97.042337,PhysRevLett.121.043604,PhysRevLett.121.130503,Gessner_2020,Rubio_2020,Fadel_2025}.
+Experimental demonstrations have employed Greenberger--Horne--Zeilinger (GHZ) polarization-entangled photon states for distributed phase sensing in discrete-variable (DV) platforms \cite{Liu_2021,PhysRevX.11.031009,Kim_2024,Liu:24}, as well as continuous-variable (CV) multipartite entanglement generated from squeezed light for sensing phase-space displacements \cite{Guo_2020}, radio-frequency signals \cite{PhysRevLett.124.150502}, and forces \cite{XiaYi_2023}.
+Despite these advances, extending entanglement-based DQS to larger networks remains technically challenging.
+Current experimental implementations involve no more than 6 nodes in DV systems and 4 nodes in CV systems, primarily due to the difficulty of generating large-scale entanglement \cite{Flamini_2019,PhysRevLett.121.250505,Jia_2025} and the fragility of non-classical probes \cite{Escher_2011,Demkowicz_2012}, thereby constraining practical deployment.
+These limitations motivate sensing architectures that avoid multipartite entanglement while accessing sources of metrological information not used in conventional DQS protocols.